rstek/dashly/README.md

 Lightweight, JSON-configurable link organizer with environment and group filtering.
 Built for non-production use.

+Note: I did not google the name "Dashly", so I did not release that there are other services with the same name.

 ## Features

 - Environment + group filters